microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/stable_diffusion/README.md

 FP16 baseline contains optimizations available in ONNX Runtime 1.13 including LayerNormalization, SkipLayerNormalization, Gelu and float16 conversion.

 Here FMHA means Attention and MultiHeadAttention operators with Flash Attention and Memory Efficient Attention kernels but inputs are not packed.
 Packed QKV means the inputs are packed.

-The second_run_memory_MB in benchmark output is used for GPU memory in this table.
-Note that the first run might need more memory for cuDNN convolution algorithm search.

 The last two optimizations (Packed QKV and BiasAdd) are only available in nightly package.
 Compared to 1.14.1, nightly package has slight improvement in performance.